Extended Fractional Chern Insulators Near Half Flux in Twisted Bilayer Graphene Above the Magic Angle: Hofstadter Model

 \section{Hofstadter Model}

 To understand the Hofstadter bands we would expect without interactions we perform bandstructure computations within a single-particle model.
-Our effective continuum model from Ref.~\cite{Wang2023} which accounted for uniaxial heterostrain can be extended into the Hofstadter regime~\cite{Wang2023_2}.
-Here we also incorporate biaxial heterostrain, lattice relaxation, and electron-hole asymmetry so that the locations of the three van Hove points near $B=0$ on the hole side of the charge neutrality point differ from those on the electron side~\cite{Vafek2023,Kang2023}, as is seen in the experiment~\cite{Finney2022,Wang2023}.
+Our effective continuum model from Ref.~\cite{Wang2023}, which accounted for uniaxial heterostrain, can be extended into the Hofstadter regime~\cite{Wang2023_2}.
+Here we also incorporate biaxial heterostrain, lattice relaxation, and electron-hole asymmetry so that the locations of the three van Hove points near $B=0$ on the hole side of the charge neutrality point differ from those on the electron side~\cite{Vafek2023, Kang2023, kang_analytical_2025}, as is seen in the experiment~\cite{Finney2022, Wang2023}.
 We fully parameterize the $2\times2$ moir\'e deformation matrix as a function of twist angle, uniaxial heterostrain magnitude and direction, and biaxial heterostrain magnitude.
-We then search for structural parameters that yield bands with van Hove points at densities matching those identified in Ref.~\cite{Wang2023}.
+We then search for structural parameters that yield bands with van Hove points at densities matching those identified at zero field in Ref.~\cite{Wang2023}.
 We find a unique best fit---$0.24\pm0.02$\% uniaxial heterostrain at $45\pm4$\textdegree\ and $0.3\pm0.1$\% biaxial heterostrain---that places all six computed van Hove densities within our experimental bounds.
-Nearby moir\'e deformation matrices yield similar high-field Hofstadter spectra, so they do not further constrain our determination of structural parameters.
+See Sec.~\ref{supp:cont_model} for details.